Weekly Still Life Painting with Linda Full Season

 Please if you have a vacation during the semester or an emergency, talk with your instructor about how we can help you re-organize your studio time.
 Once a class has begun there is no refunds.
 We have held your station from the moment of your payment but we will make every effort to accommodate your needs.
 If the class has filled we do take wait lists and pro-rate the students coming in later, or unexpected circumstances for students that have to leave if we have replacements for their station.

 We maintain a warm, friendly atmosphere and offer encouragement when artist frustrations set in.
 The group works together to find solutions and to help each other achieve their goals.
-The RRA reserves the right to ask a student to leave if he/she becomes disruptive to the other students of teachers.
+The RRA reserves the right to ask a student to leave if he/she becomes disruptive to the other students or teachers.
 No-refund will be given in this situation so please don't come if you do not get along with others.
-Our priority lies with our students to help them achieve success and to enjoy their experience, now lets do some painting!
+Our priority lies with our students to help every student to achieve success and to enjoy their experience.

 "To achieve success in painting it is necessary to thoroughly understand the craft, to be absolute master of the material, to draw correctly and with facility.
 It is well worth advocating the study of still life painting for the serious student, to prove its value in the search for beauty in arrangement, color, light, atmosphere and values.
 The simplest and most thorough way of acquiring all the knowledge of the craft of painting and drawing, the studying of inanimate objects, still life painting, the surest road to absolute mastery over all technical difficulties."

 Emil Carlsen, Instructor at the National Academy of Design "On Still-Life Painting" from Palette & Bench (pg.
 6-8) Oct.
 1908

 What students are saying...